BenBoZ/benboz.github.io/_drafts/structured-debugging.md

 ### Reproduce the failure
 A reproduction procedure describes the steps to show the failure.
 Trying to reproduce, gives you more clues/constraints.
 Write down (better yet automate) a procedure how to reproduce the failure.
-Procedure should be fool-proof (no ambiguity), and what it better suited for any fool than just running a simple script.
+Procedure should be fool-proof (no ambiguity), and what is better suited for any fool than just running a simple script.

 ### Start keeping notes
 After checking the obvious (<10 min), keep notes during all steps!